 However, you can also find treasury specialists in the public sector, including central and local government, health and education and the larger charities.

 Experienced treasury professionals may also join management consultancies and advise clients on improving their cash management, capital raising and risk management procedures.

 The size of treasury departments varies in extremes from company to company.
 A large company will have anything from three to 50 treasury staff, while a medium-sized company would usually have between one and five.

 The number of treasury staff employed by a company can depend on the complexity of their transactions and on the level of international activity.

-Most aspiring treasurers will join as graduate recruits in the finance divisions of medium to large companies and multinationals where the training programme may include placements across several specialised functions, for example:
+Most aspiring treasurers will join as graduate recruits in the finance divisions of medium to large companies and multinationals, where the training programme may include placements across several specialised functions such as:

 Look for job vacancies at:

 Corporate treasurers usually undertake training for professional qualifications such as the AMCT Diploma in Treasury offered by the ACT.

 This is its core treasury qualification and delivers understanding and knowledge of the essential topics within treasury, risk and corporate finance.
 It includes four written exams covering the following topics: